garglk/garglk/terps/git/README.txt

 best settings for other Unix platforms should be similar.

-The most important setting is USE_DIRECT_THREADING, which makes the interpreter engine use GCC's labels-as-values extension, but this only works with GCC 2.95.
+The most important setting is USE_DIRECT_THREADING, which makes the interpreter engine use GCC's labels-as-values extension.

 --------------------------------------------------------------------------------